-Built in the English neo-Gothic style, Babelsberg Palace is located in Babelsberg Park on the banks of the Havel and is a UNESCO World Heritage Site.
-The Babelsberg Palace and Park were built for Prince Wilhelm of Prussia and his wife Princess Augusta of Saxony-Weimar.
-It served the royal couple for more than 50 years as a summer residence.
-The first palace building from 1833 to 1835, which only had the size of a small cottage, was created by the architect Karl Friedrich Schinkel.
+Built in the English neo-Gothic style, Babelsberg Palace is located in Babelsberg Park on the banks of the river Havel.
+Babelsberg Palace and its park were built for Prince William of Prussia and his wife Princess Augusta of Saxony-Weimar.
+There even is a "Pleasure Ground", a garden dedicated to leisure and happy free time.
+The palace and its gardens served the royal couple for more than 50 years as a summer residence.
+The first palace built from 1833 to 1835, which only had the size of a small cottage, was created by the architect Karl Friedrich Schinkel.

 In 1840 Prince William's duties of representation increased as he was appointed to the throne.
 As a result, the palace was extended by the architects Ludwig Persius and Johann Heinrich Strack at the client's request.
 Wilhelm and Augusta took an active part in the design and furnishing of their summer residence.
 More than two decades later in 1862 King Wilhelm I. had a conversation with Bismarck which led to Bismarck’s appointment to the Prussian Prime minister.
 The conversation took place on a bridge now called the Bismarck Bridge.